jnnnnn/jnnnnn.github.io/bookgrapher/devlog.md

 Finished the undo implementation by restoring state off the stack.
 Works first try.

-Improving editing behaviour: ctrl+enter saves, escape cancels
+Improving editing behaviour: ctrl+enter saves, escape cancels.

+Noticed my first bug: the selected node doesn't get updated when we replace a node by editing it.